THE JEROME PROJECT - preserving Jerome Caja's artistic legacy

 Welcome to THE JEROME PROJECT

-The Jerome Project is a multi-platform art history project to preserve, protect, and further the artistic legacy of the late Jerome Caja (1958-1995).
+The Jerome Project is a multi-platform art history project to preserve, protect, and promote the artistic legacy of the late Jerome Caja (1958-1995).
 The goal is to bring greater visibility and accessibility to Jerome’s paintings and performances.

 Here you will find descriptions of the seven main projects: